 Configure a Replica Set for MongoDB

-Rocket.Chat uses the to improve performance via Meteor Oplog tailing.
+Rocket.Chat uses the MongoDB replica set to improve performance via Meteor Oplog tailing.
 Replica sets are used to provide high data availability by maintaining multiple copies of the data across different servers.

 Follow these steps to initiate the MongoDB replica set: